 I made some dresses and a sweater for Kate’s Blythes:

 Doesn’t this sweater seem like something Molly Weasley would wear? #goals

 And I made the tiniest cross stitch ever, on 28 count fabric.

 Amiibo figure for scale (figure is 2″ high).

 I’m still shaking my head at my hubris taking on a project on this tiny scale.
 I now own a magnifier, though, so that should be useful for future miniature crafts.
 And I’m so pleased with how it turned out, so it was super worth it.

 It’s called Her Home Apothecary and is an art quilt (my favorite medium) combining traditional quilt piecing techniques with applique and freehand embroidery.
 The theme, broadly and as usual, is feminism.
-I’m trying to get better at the promotion side of things, so here’s my request to you to check it out and, if you like it, vote for it!
+I’m trying to get better at the promotion side of things, I have a scheduled consultation with Yeah Local, who will try and get my internet game into the future and not the other way around.
+So here’s my request to you to check it out and, if you like it, vote for it!
 Register to vote online (requires in-person activation at ArtReach or the CMU Art Gallery) or in person at a variety of local venues.
 My code is AWC42.
 I’ll be at the Art Battle and Artist Meet and Greet tonight, August 3rd, so say hi if you see me!
 And thanks to the library for hosting my piece!

 Patterns for six bowls, five boxes, and four vases are included, with a few variations as part of each pattern.
 They use stiff interfacing (as opposed to clever engineering) to provide the structure of each item, and rely heavily on satin stitch for the seams.
 This uniformity of construction means that the projects all look fairly similar (the bowls especially seem just barely distinguishable from one another).
 The boxes would make nice vessels for gifts, but the look of these projects is just not my aesthetic.